 Content can be in the form of text, video or audio and can be in different formats like articles, YouTube videos, landing pages, podcasts, etc.

-As a digital marketing specialist, you need to prepare a plan on what type of content to produce and when and how to measure the performance of each content type.
+As a digital marketing expert, you need to prepare a plan on what type of content to produce and when and how to measure the performance of each content type.

 This is what content marketing is all about.